 The Do’s & Don’t of Wedding Reception Trends & Ideas

 Today, you are really thinking about making your guest comfortable and about having a super fun and enjoyable evening, especially at your reception.
 When it comes to the wedding reception you truly want to make the most of it.
-So here are some of the hottest wedding reception trends for 2013.
+So here are some of the hottest wedding reception trends.

 You want all you’re guest to enjoy your wedding day with you.
 From the wee ones to the elders, you want them to be comfortable and party into the early hours of the morning.